orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     as a USE flag without cxx_standard_ references, then it is gnu++17 by default.
   - The C++ standard could be overwritten if it is C++ standard sensitive (e.g. uses constexpr).
-Use as a USE flag dependency chain for these USE flags.
+You can use these cxx_standard_ USE flags to ensure signature consististency to avoid undefined reference errors.
   - The C++ standard should use the project default in most cases to ensure compatibility with prebuilt binaries.
   - Do not force a newer standard but allow the user to decide based on